EIEC 261 / EU Regulation

 per passenger, Aer Lingus claims

-How Aer Lingus Resists Claims
+Common Challenges With Aer Lingus Claims

-Aer Lingus's initial rejection rate is moderate — approximately 35% of claims.
 They are generally cooperative on valid claims.

 Common rejection wording includes 'weather conditions' (particularly for transatlantic winter delays) and 'ATC restrictions' — we verify these claims against actual data.